Abdul-Sayed/job-search/salary_rates.md

 Or just start at $27.5/hr as an intern, then work at $85k/yr when your hired as a junior dev

 Do salary research on payscale, salary.com, glassdoor , ONet, CareerOneStop, BLSbeforehand

+Then say :
+    “I want to reiterate by sharing how incredibly excited I am about contributing to the Company X team.”
+    “I was wondering if there was room to discuss the possibility of bumping the compensation closer to the market average which is $75k in NYC.”
+Or
+    “I was wondering if it were possible to bump salary closer to the $70-80k range.”
+    “However, I am flexible and happy to discuss further!”

 If you are asked for your salary expectations over email, in most cases it is best practice to kindly ask the employer if they have a few minutes to speak on the phone about compensation.